lucapette/website/content/writing/writing-integration-tests-for-a-go-cli-application.md

 	}
 ```

-I **really** like it takes so little to test a relatively complex behavior.
+I **really** like it takes so little to test a relatively complex behaviour.

 The tests make only two assumptions: how to build the binary (running `make` in
 a specific directory) and the name of the binary.
 If you would change the
 internals of the program completely, the tests would still be untouched:

-> The tests need to change only if the behavior of the program changes
+> The tests need to change only if the behaviour of the program changes

 That which is the **only** kind of testing I'm comfortable with.
 Just to
 highlight the point of this benefit even more: the binary doesn't even have to